polylang/wpml-to-polylang/readme.txt

 * De-activate WPML to Polylang (You can even delete it).
 * Setup a language switcher either as a widget or in nav menus.
 * Check that everything is OK.
 * If something went wrong and you want to revert to WPML, you can delete Polylang using the red link in the Plugins table.
-To delete all data created for Polylang, Please read [how](https://polylang.pro/doc/how-to-uninstall-polylang/) **before** deleting Polylang.
+To delete all data created for Polylang, Please read [how](https://polylang.pro/documentation/support/faq/#how-to-uninstall-polylang) **before** deleting Polylang.
 Finally you can re-activate WPML.

 = Notes =

 This plugin does not include error management.
 It has however been tested successfully to migrate a site with about 9,000 posts and media.

-= Credits =

-The banner and icon were designed by [Alex Lopez](http://www.alexlopez.rocks/)

 == Changelog ==

+= 0.7 (2026-08-10) =

+* Min Polylang version is now 3.8
+* Add compatibility with ACF Multilingual #25
+* Fix translated post types #24
+* Fix flags not added to languages #31
+* Fix database error with WooCommerce product categories #32

 = 0.6 (2023-08-10) =